-Many authors and aspiring writers ask themselves what are the best practices to get their work read, reviewed, and possibly published.
-A great deal of debate is going on about what are acceptable ways to promote one’s work.
+Authors and aspiring writers oftentimes muse over how to get one’s work read, reviewed, and conceivably published by a major publishing house.
+As many decide to follow the path of self-publishing, a great deal of debate is going on about what are acceptable ways to promote one’s work.

 Getting the Most out of Critique & Comments

 At some point in your writing career, you should seek feedback on your work.
 Sure, your mom can look it over.
 Your best friend can read your new novel, but if you want honest criticism, one of the best sources for critiques is from your peers.